LocalSEOGuide/lighthouse-reporter/README.md

 ### resource_chart

+This table contains information about resource requests performed during an audit.

 0. id SERIAL PRIMARY KEY - For unique identification
 1. audit_url VARCHAR(2048) - The URL of the page where this request originated
 2. template VARCHAR(2048) - The template to which this page belongs